phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/PhillipMonroe.md

 | -------------------- | ----------------- |
 | Add/Remove Employees | Number of Passes? |
 | Create Employees?    | Employer Details  |

+## Week 5

+### 2/11/20

+Shane did not get to us unti after class so Sean stayed behind to talk to him.

+### 2/13/20

+We went over specifications in more detail with an employee from CityGo.
+One of our sponsors was not able to show up until the end of our meeting.